Ben Roidl-Ward, bassoon, is a third year member of the Civic Orchestra.

 Hannah Christiansen: Can we start off by talking about your independent project through Civic from last season?

-Ben Roidl-Ward: Last year I applied for funding for Pushback Sounds, which is a duo I have with Ally Smithers, a soprano.
+Ben Roidl-Ward: Last year I applied for funding for Pushback Collective, which is a duo I have with Ally Smither, a soprano.
 We had gotten a grant from DCASE to commission four new pieces and the grant I applied for from Civic was to fund some concerts here, in Chicago, and also on the East Coast as a mini-tour of that program.
 We played it here, Toronto, Philly, NYC, Houston, and Boston.
 That was our first program as a duo so it was really amazing to have the funding to be able to support doing all of those things – we had to hire a string quartet for one of the pieces – and we pulled from a variety of funding sources.
 DCASE paid for the commission and Civic paid for our travel and Luminarts covered hiring the quartet.

 HC: How did Pushback start?
 How did you and Ally get together and say, “let’s commission pieces for soprano and bassoon”?